BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/06_2_Spending_a_Transaction_to_a_Multisig.md

 ## Set Up Your Variables

 When you're ready to spend the funds received by a multisignature address, you're going need to collect a _lot_ of data: much more than you need when you spend a normal P2PKH UTXO.
-That's in part because the info on the multisig address isn't in your wallet, and in part because you're spending money that was sent to a P2SH (pay-to-script) address, and that's a lot more demanding.
+That's in part because the info on the multisig address isn't in your wallet, and in part because you're spending money that was sent to a P2SH (pay-to-script-hash) address, and that's a lot more demanding.

 In total, you're going to need to collect three things: extended information about the UTXO; the redeemScript; and all the private keys involved.
 You'll of course need a new recipient address too.
 The private keys need to wait for the signing step, but everything else can be done now.